-AGENCY NOTE: All rules relating to longterm care facilities licensed by the Department of Health and Senior Services are followed by a Roman Numeral notation which refers to the class (either class I, II, or III) of standard as designated in section 198.085, RSMo 2000.
+PUBLISHER'S NOTE: All rules relating to long-term care facilities licensed by the Division of Aging are followed by a Roman Numeral notation which refers to the class (either class I, II or III) of standard as designated in section 198.085.1, RSMo 1994.

-(1) Definitions.
-For the purpose of this rule, the following definitions shall apply:
+- (1) Definitions.
+For the purpose of this rule, the following definitions shall apply: - (A) Accessible spaces-shall include all rooms, halls, storage areas, basements, attics, lofts, closets, elevator shafts, enclosed stairways, dumbwaiter shafts, and chutes;

-- (A) Accessible spaces-shall include all rooms, halls, storage areas, basements, attics, lofts, closets, elevator shafts, enclosed stairways, dumbwaiter shafts, and chutes; - (B) Area of refuge-a space located in or immediately adjacent to a path of travel leading to an exit that is protected from the effects of fire, either by means of separation from other spaces in the same building or its location, permitting a delay in evacuation.
-An area of refuge may be temporarily used as a staging area that provides some relative safety to its occupants while potential emergencies are assessed, decisions are made, and if applicable, evacuation has begun; - (C) Major renovation-shall include the following: - 1.
-Addition of any room(s), accessible by residents, that either exceeds fifty percent (50%) of the total square footage of the facility or exceeds four thousand five hundred (4,500) square feet; - 2.
-Repairs, remodeling, or renovations that involve more than fifty percent (50%) of the building: - 3.
-Repairs, remodeling, or renovations that involve more than four thousand five hundred (4,500) square feet of a smoke section; or - 4.
-If the addition is separated by two-(2-) hour fire-resistant construction, only the addition portion shall meet the requirements for an NFPA 13, 1999 edition, sprinkler system, unless the facility is otherwise required to meet NFPA 13, 1999 edition; and - (D) Concealed spaces-shall include areas within the building that cannot be occupied or used for storage.
+- (B) Area of refuge-a space located in or immediately adjacent to a path of travel leading to an exit that is protected from the effects of fire, either by means of separation from other spaces in the same building or its location, permitting a delay in evacuation.
+An area of refuge may be temporarily used as a staging area that provides some relative safety to its occupants while potential emergencies are assessed, decisions are made, and if applicable, evacuation has begun; and - (C) Major renovation-shall include the following: - 1.
+Addition of any room(s), accessible by residents, that either exceeds fifty percent (50%) of the total square footage of the facility or exceeds four thousand five hundred (4,500) square feet; or - 2.
+Repairs, remodeling, or renovations that involve more than fifty percent (50%) of the building; or - 3.
+Repairs, remodeling, or renovations that involve more than four thousand five hundred (4,500) square feet of a smoke section. - 4.
+If the addition is separated by two (2)-hour fire-resistant construction, only the addition portion shall meet the requirements for an NFPA 13, 1999 edition, sprinkler system, unless the facility is otherwise required to meet NFPA 13, 1999 edition.